Synchronizing Rhythms of Logic: Representing computational networks by marked graphs

 We restrict our marked graphs to markings that always make some node fireable and that never put more than one token on an arrow; these are called {\it live and safe markings}.
 More precisely, a marking is {\it live} if every node is fireable or can be made fireable through some sequence of firings.
 A live marking is {\it safe} if it puts no more than one token on any arrow and if no sequence of firings starting from that marking can put more than one token on any arrow \cite{71MarkedGraph}.
 Proofs of propositions in this section draw on \Cref{sec:G}, which is based on \cite{71MarkedGraph}.

-The mathematical expression of the {\it firing} of a node is a relation between two live and safe labeled markings: $M$ and $M'$ are related by the firing of node $v$: (1) if $M$ specifies a token for each in-arrow of node $v$ and no token for each out-arrow and if $M'$ specifies no token for each in-arrow of $v$ and a token for each out-arrow of $v$, and $M$ and $M'$ agree about token presences on arrows not in contact with $v$, and (2) the labels on the tokens on out-arrows of $v$ follow a labeling rule for node $v$.
+The mathematical expression of the {\it firing} of a node is a relation between two live and safe labeled markings: $M$ and $M'$ are related by the firing of node $v$: (1) if $M$ specifies a token for each in-arrow of node $v$ and no token for each out-arrow, if $M'$ specifies no token for each in-arrow of $v$ and a token for each out-arrow, if $M$ and $M'$ agree about the presence of tokens on arrows not in contact with $v$, and (2) if the labels on the tokens on out-arrows of $v$ follow a labeling rule for node $v$.
 Mathematically, {\bf a firing is a relation}; nothing moves.
-The ``snapshots'' $M$ and $M'$ exemplify the mathematical representation of motion.
+The ``snapshots'' $M$ and $M'$ exemplify the mathematical representation of the logical relations inherent in logically synchronized motion.

-Live and safe markings are possible only for a graph that is covered by circuits. \begin{prop} The number of tokens on any circuit is the same for any pair of markings related by a sequence of firings. \end{prop} \Cref{prop:circ} implies that the possible live and safe markings of a graph partition into equivalence classes, and following \cite{71MarkedGraph} we call these classes {\it families}.
-In discussing families, we pay no attention to labels.
-We then have the following proposition. \begin{prop} The number of tokens on any circuit is the same for all markings of any family \textup{\cite{71MarkedGraph}}. \end{prop}
+Live and safe markings are possible only for a graph that is covered by circuits. \begin{prop} The number of tokens on any circuit is the same for any pair of markings related by a sequence of firings. \end{prop} \Cref{prop:circ} implies that the possible live markings of a graph partition into equivalence classes, and following \cite{71MarkedGraph} we call these classes of markings {\it families}.
+In discussing families, we pay no attention to labels on tokens.
+We then have the following proposition. \begin{prop} The number of tokens on any circuit is the same for all markings in any family \textup{\cite{71MarkedGraph}}. \end{prop}